WillBrock/volcano-table/README.md

 ##Styling

 Very minimal styling is done on the table which is intended.
 Styling can easily be done with Bootstrap or Semantic.
-There is also default styling that can be used which is located in the generic_table.css file.
+There is also default styling included that can be used which is located in the generic_table.css file.